suavy/loja-for-laravel/README.md

 LOJA is a [Laravel](https://laravel.com/) package that help you add eCommerce features to your working Laravel application.
 LOJA comes with a functional backend (easy to add on existing [Backpack](https://backpackforlaravel.com/) admin panel, or in a new one) and a DIY frontend.

-__:warning: THIS IS CURRENTLY IN DEVLOPMENT AND NOT WORKING__
+__:warning: THIS IS CURRENTLY IN DEVELOPMENT AND NOT WORKING__

 ## Installation

-You can install the package via composer:
+Install the package via composer:

 ```bash
 composer require suavy/loja-for-laravel
 ```

+>Please, note that the package comes with [Backpack for Laravel](https://backpackforlaravel.com/) which is free for non-commercial use only.

+>You need to follow the [Backpack for Laravel](https://backpackforlaravel.com/) installation first if you don't have it already in your project.
+If you are not familiar with Backpack, it's time to start!

+After having your backpack installation ready, next (todo) :

+- Migrations + php artisan migrate
+- Front routes integration
+- Backpack sidebar inclusion :
+To get started, simply include ``@include('.../views/loja-sidebar-content')`` on your backpack sidebar.
+- ...

 ## Usage

 ### Backend
-The backend is based on [Backpack for Laravel](https://github.com/Laravel-Backpack) which is free for non-commercial use and $69/project for commercial use.
-Please see [backpackforlaravel.com](https://backpackforlaravel.com/) for more information.

-To get started, simply include ``@include('.../views/loja-sidebar-content')`` on your backpack sidebar.

-> If you never used backpack before, you will need to learn some basics before getting started.
+> Everything was already done during the installation.
+So you can start using your backend now :money_mouth_face:

 ### Do It Yourself Frontend